 Source: University of Minnesota

-This is a guide about shower smells like rotten eggs.
+This is a page about shower smells like rotten eggs.
 A strong smell in your shower may be an indication that the drain is not clear.

-This is a guide about removing rotten egg smell from household water.
+This is a page about removing rotten egg smell from household water.
 A strong suffer smell can make using some well water unpleasant.

-This is a guide about tap water smells like eggs.
+This is a page about tap water smells like eggs.
 Household water that has a sulfur or egg smell is very unpleasant.
 Determining the cause and rectifying it quickly becomes your goal.